HMS Mordaunt: Naval career

-In June 1692 she went to Jamaica, where had been wrecked, so her crew were split between Mordaunt and HMS Guernsey.
+In June 1692 she went to Jamaica, where had been wrecked, so her crew were split between the Mordaunt and HMS Guernsey.
 In April 1693 she unsuccessfully pursued French privateers.
 Later in the same month she returned from Porto Bello with 100,000 pieces of eight from the Assiento.

 In May 1693 the Council of Jamaica ordered the careening of the Mordaunt.
 At this stage she was under command of Captain Francis Maynard and a debate began as to whether or not she be allowed to return to England.
 She was obliged to stay in Jamaica and in July was sent to harass the French around Hispaniola, returning to Jamaica in October.

 On her final mission she was escorting a convoy when she was struck by a storm off the coast of Cuba.
 She sank with all hands (around 230 men), including Captain Maynard, on 21 November 1693.